-We’ve listened, and we want to hold ourselves fully accountable for delivering on our shared values.
 This is our commitment to a better future.

 Diversity of voices

 The ‘biodiversity of thought’ is fundamental to fixing the future.
-A room or panel of devoid of diverse voices will naturally struggle to grasp global challenges that are dependent on interconnect planetary systems.
-This is where edie 26 comes in.
+A room or panel devoid of diverse voices will naturally struggle to grasp global challenges that are dependent on interconnect planetary systems.

-Our event is recognised for curating the best, most inspiring speaker line-ups in the industry, and delivering sessions which advocate for the levels of gender balance, diversity and inclusivity that industry is striving for.
+Our event is renowned for curating the best, most inspiring speaker line-ups in the industry, and delivering sessions which advocate for the levels of gender balance, diversity and inclusivity that industry is striving for.

 Our commitments for 2026:

-// An even gender balance on stage (minimum 50% women on average across all stages) – last year, we achieved 53%
+// An even gender balance on stage (minimum 50% women on average across all stages) – last year, we achieved 59%

-// Increased racial diversity on stage (minimum 20% people of colour) – last year, we achieved 24%
+// Increased racial diversity on stage (minimum 20% people of colour) – last year, we achieved 21%

 // There will be no single-gender or single-race panel discussions across all theatres and stages – last year, this target was achieved